-International concert tours have taken him to Europe, Scandinavia, Russia, the United Kingdom and the United States.
-A CD of him was released by Priory Records in their ‘Great European Organs’ series.
-He currently lives in London and is active as concert organist and church musician, and also works in the field of music preparation.
+International concert tours have taken him around South Africa, Europe, the United States, and Russia.
+A recording at St Albans Cathedral was released by Priory Records in their ‘Great European Organs’ series.
+He currently lives in London.